TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 7 - Availability Management/1.7.3-availability-reporting/_index.md

 #### 9:15 – 9:20 am

 - As previous, but 1 application server is down.
-It’s important to reflect this deteriotation, hence the uptime drops from 70% -> 53%.
+It's important to reflect this deteriotation, hence the uptime drops from 70% -> 53%.
 - SLA does not care about it, as it focuses on fail or not.
-It’s binary within that 5 minutes.
+It's binary within that 5 minutes.

 We can now continue the timeline for entire month.
-I’m modifying the example a bit to drive the point that SLA and reality can differ.
+I'm modifying the example a bit to drive the point that SLA and reality can differ.

 From 9:00 am – 9:30 am, the system never has 100% uptime.
 For the rest of the month, it has a perfect 100% uptime.